bilals12/interviewpractice/security_questions.md

 **What is a firewall?
 How does it work?**

 - traffic filtering: examines and filters traffic (incoming/outgoing) based on predefined rules

 - packet filtering: inspects packets at network layer (source/dest IP, port numbers, protocols)

 - stateful inspection: tracks state of active connections, makes decisions based on context (stateful firewall)

 - application layer: inspects traffic at application layer and makes more sophisticated decisions based on context

 - hardware: physical devices placed between network and gateway

 - software: installed on individual servers/devices

 - cloud: cloud service, protects cloud infrastructure

 - rules: based on security policy

 - network security

 - access control

 - monitoring + logging

 challenges:

     - configuration

     - performance impact

     - evolving threats

     - 0-day attacks

 ## 3. OWASP Top 10, Pentesting, and/or Web Applications

 **Differentiate XSS from CSRF**

 - **XSS**:

     - involves injecting malicious scripts into pages viewed by other users

     - runs in the context of the target browser, allowing attacker to steal cookies, session tokens, etc.

     - stored XSS: malicious script stored on server (db), executed when user accesses compromised page

     - reflected XSS: script is not stored but reflected off a web server, through URL or form input

     - DOM XSS: occurs within DOM, doesn't need to interact with server for execution

     - can lead to information theft, session hijacking, manipulate or deface web content

     - mitigation:

         1. sanitization of user inputs

         2. CSP headers to restrict sources of executable script

         3. encode data output to treat it as data, not executable code

 - **CSRF**:

     - tricks a browser into executing an unwanted action on a site where they're authenticated

     - attacker might send link/form that causes authenticated user to submit a request to another site where they're logged in

     - can result in unauthorized actions performed on behalf of user (breaches, compromise)

     - mitigation:

         1. anti-CSRF tokens in forms, validate requests

         2. same-origin policy restrictions in browsers

         3. strict session management like re-auth for critical actions

 - XSS directly affects UX, CSRF exploits authenticated session without knowledge

 - XSS exploits trust in a website, CSRF exploits trust a website has in a browser

 - XSS: script runs within context of browser

 - CSRF: attack executed at server level, manipulating server into performing actions

 - prevention:

     1. XSS: treat user input as untrusted and handle it carefully

     2. CSRF: ensure every request is genuinely intended by user, through unique tokens

 **What is a Server-Side Request Forgery attack?**

 - attacker induces server to make request to unintended location, often internal systems

 - typically achieved by manipulating URLs/HTTP requests

 - might target internal dbs, cloud services, APIs that are accessible from server's network

 - also used to interact with services running on localhost

 - exploitation occurs through vulnerable web apps that don't validate user supplied URLs or inputs in making backend requests

 - can lead to exposure of sensitive data

 - map internal network architecture, identify internal services, other exploitable vulns

 - DoS

 - RCE: when SSRF is combined with other vulns

 - mitigation:

     1. input validation

     2. whitelist allowed resources and deny others

     3. limit server's access to internal resources (strict firewall rules, segmentation)

     4. review + update configurations of apps and servers to avoid misconfigs

     5. monitor + log outbound requests

-**What is Same Origin Policy and CORS?**
+**What is Same Origin Policy and CORS (Cross-Origin Resource Sharing)?**

 - **SOP**:

     - restricts web pages from making requests to different domains than the one that served the web page

     - prevents malicious scripts on one page from obtaining access to sensitive data on another page

     - origin defined by scheme (protocol), host (domain), and port of URL

     - webpage can only request resources from the same origin, unless exceptions explicitly allowed

     - without specific perms, scripts from one origin can't read data from or write data to another origin (preventing XSS)

 - **CORS**:

     - allows restricted resources on webpage to be requested from another domain

     - relaxes the SOP for specific scenarios (flexible web apps)

     - server specifies (through HTTP headers) who can access resources and how (methods, headers, credentials, etc)

     - preflight requests: check if server permits actual requests

+- **SOP vs CORS**:

     - SOP is a fundamental security model (isolating different origins) and CORS is a controlled way to relax SOP